Correctional Officer

 Sorry, I meant to ask how long it takes to reach the max pay range for a CO.

-Asked by Patrick almost 10 years ago
+Asked by Patrick about 10 years ago

 When I was there it was five years.
 Now there is a separate step for the academy as well, which is 14 weeks.